aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 certificate for your domain.
 You will specify the domain name you just created (or repurposed).
 Make sure to request a wildcard certificate which includes both `example.com` and `*.example.com`.
 You will have to approve the request via email and see it as `Issued` in the console before proceeding.
+You may also approve the certificate request by creating a special DNS record  - follow those directions if you choose/need to go this route to get the certificate approved.

 Make sure to follow this same process for your second region.